hashicorp/consul/plugin/cache/README.md

 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).
-For the negative cache, the SOA's MinTTL value is used.
-A TTL of zero is not allowed.
 A cache is divided into 256 shards, each holding up to 512 items by default - for a total size of 256 * 512 = 131,072 items.